Together, we can protect our parks

 Freedom Trail at Fort Raleigh

-Fort Raleigh National Historic Site may be best known as the site of the “Lost Colony,” but it was also part of the Underground Railroad and home to more than 3,000 formerly enslaved men, women, and children during and after the Civil War.
+Fort Raleigh National Historic Site may be best known as the site of the “Lost Colony,” but it was also part of the Underground Railroad and home to more than 3,000 freedom seekers during and after the Civil War.
 The Freedom Trail will provide a new way for you to learn about this story of hope and resilience as you make your way through maritime forest to view the Albemarle Sound.

 Artist in Community

 Our Outer Banks national parks have long inspired artists from around the world with their beauty and history.
-You can help us support local and national artists in creating art inspired by our Outer Banks national parks during two 4-week residencies each year.
+You can help us support local Outer Banks artists and artists from around the nation in creating art inspired by our Outer Banks national parks during two 4-week residencies each year.
 They will also host events for you to learn new art techniques and inspire our community.

 Views From Your Parks: Webcam Project

-In partnership with the Outer Banks Visitors Bureau and Surfline, you can help bring our parks’ amazing views right into your home by helping install webcams on the Cape Hatteras Lighthouse, Wright Brothers Memorial and Waterside Theater at Fort Raleigh.
+You can help bring our parks’ amazing views right into your home by helping install webcams on the Wright Brothers Monument (pictured) and the Waterside Theater at Fort Raleigh!

-Update: The Cape Hatteras Lighthouse webcam has been removed due to lighthouse restorations.
+Update: The Cape Hatteras Lighthouse webcam has been temporarily removed due to lighthouse restorations.

 Completed Projects